High Design: Creating a Marijuana Brand

 April 20, 2016

 Long gone are the days of Reefer Madness and anti-marijuana McCarthyism.
 Since 2012, when Colorado and Washington became the first two states to pass laws taxing and regulating marijuana, its image in American culture has changed drastically.
 Over the past few years, cannabis retail stores in these states have become a common sight; last year, both Alaska and Oregon legalized weed.
-[California, Massachusets, Nevada, and Maine joined them in November, 2016.]
+[Editor’s note: In November 2016, California, Massachusetts, Nevada, and Maine joined them.]
 Medical marijuana is legal in 28 states and the District of Columbia.
 Public approval of the drug, not surprisingly, continues to grow.
 According to a 2015 Pew Research Center report, 53 percent of the population favors pot legalization, and within the millennial generation that number is far higher (68 percent).
 In California, medical marijuana sales hit $2.7 billion last year, according to cannabis research company ArcView and New Frontier, which also called legal pot “the fastest-growing industry in America,” with 74 percent growth between 2013 and 2014.

 Even though it’s prohibited to transport across state lines, marijuana is quickly turning corporate.
 The branding, packaging, and design of it, however, typically remains kitsch, cliché, and decidedly amateur.
 This too, though, appears to be changing, albeit slowly.
 Rapper Snoop Dogg’s Leafs by Snoop brand recently unveiled packaging conceived by New York firm Pentagram; Tommy Chong, of Cheech and Chong fame, is planning to mass-produce his professional-looking Chong’s Choice label; and private equity firm Privateer Holdings inked a 30-year licensing deal to create the contemporary-feeling Marley Natural.
 Designer smoking-accessories companies like Tetra and L.A.’s Mister Green Life Store have also entered the mix.